osbjs/create-tiny-sb/README.md

 ```
 Then follow the prompts!

 You can also directly specify the project name and the template you want to use via additional command line options.
-For example, to scaffold your project with TypeScript template, run:
+For example, to scaffold your project with the TypeScript template, run:
 ```bash
 # npm 6.x
 npm create tiny-sb my-storyboard --template ts